Treact - Recursive Components in React

 Summary

-Even when everything in your repo is screaming “TREE!” keeping data flat can may prove more flexible.
+Even when everything in your repo is screaming “TREE!” keeping data flat may prove more flexible.
 In this instance we knew our groups in advance, where this might not be the case extra keys might indicate relationships between nodes.

 [